luis-costa1/Vinyl_Simulator/README.md

 # 🎵 ESP32 NFC Audio Player + Stepper Motor (Vinyl Simulator)

-Complete ESP32 project that simulates a vinyl turntable using NFC tags.
+Complete ESP32 project which simulates a vinyl player using NFC tags.
 Each NFC tag (UID) is mapped to a folder on the SD card containing WAV files.
 When a valid tag is detected, audio starts playing via Bluetooth and the stepper motor rotates continuously at **33 RPM**, like a real record player.